 Research collaborations with indigenous people have become an increasingly important topic within the Research Councils’ Global Challenges Research Fund portfolio.
 The intention of this workshop is to critically reflect on and document processes that enable non-indigenous researchers and indigenous communities to engage together to conduct equitable, context specific, historically, culturally and linguistically sensitive research, knowledge co-creation and mobilisation.

-UKRI intends to develop a publication following the workshop that indicates important issues to consider and guidelines for best practice for undertaking international development research with indigenous people.
+UKRI intends to reconvene the UK researchers in Spring 2020 and to develop a publication following the workshop that indicates important issues to consider and guidelines for best practice for undertaking international development research with indigenous people.
 This will be a resource for UK and International researchers when planning future research and responding to opportunities for collaboration, as well as guiding UKRI’s future strategic research initiatives.